vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 169. 3.

 Āryāvarta.
-The Amarakoś speaks of Ardhokun--founded by Darblia acar it as the voly land (punyabbūm)
+The Amarakoś speaks of Ardhokun--founded by Darblia acar it as the voly land (puṇyabbūm)

 V. Sarasvaigarana-sangama 83. between the Himavat and Viodhya 153-157